South Ossetia war (1991–1992): Background

 The territory of South Ossetia was part of Georgian kingdoms throughout antiquity and Middle Ages.
 Ossetian migration to the region began in the 13th and 14th centuries and is believed to be connected to the fall of Kingdom of Alania in the North Caucasus to the Mongols and later to Timur's armies.
 They retreated into the mountains of the central Caucasus and gradually started moving south, across the Caucasus Mountains into the Kingdom of Georgia.
 (Note: Coene, page 151) In the 17th century, under pressure from the Kabardian princes, Ossetians started a second wave of migration from the North Caucasus to the Kingdom of Kartli.

 In 18th century, Ossetians became the first people in the Caucasus to form an alliance with Russia.
 Ossetia was among the first areas of the northern Caucasus to come under Russian domination, starting in 1774, and the capital, Vladikavkaz, was the first Russian military outpost in the region.
 By 1830, Ossetia was completely under Russian control.

 Following the breakdown of the Tsarist regime in Russia, Ossetians allied with the Russian Bolsheviks, fighting a war against the newly independent Menshevik Georgia.
 Initially Georgia was successful, but in 1921, the Red Army invaded and conquered the country.
 In 1922 South Ossetian Autonomous Oblast was established within the Georgian Soviet Socialist Republic (SOAO) by the Soviet administration under pressure from Kavburo (the Caucasian Bureau of the Central Committee of the Russian Communist Party).
 It is believed that the SAOA was established by central Soviet government in exchange for Ossetian loyalty and support of Russian Bolsheviks in their fight against Georgian Mensheviks.
 This area had never been a separate entity prior to the Russian invasion.
 (Note: De Waal et al, Beyond Frozen Conflict, chapter 6.
 South Ossetia Today) The drawing of administrative boundaries of the South Ossetian AO was quite a complicated process.
 Many Georgian villages were included within the South Ossetian AO despite numerous protests by the Georgian population.
 While the city of Tskhinvali did not have a majority Ossetian population, it was made the capital of the South Ossetian AO.
-Between 1944 and 1952 Ossetian language schools were closed and the broadcasting and publishing in Ossetian was curtailed.
+Between 1944 and 1952 Ossetian language schools were closed by the Soviet Union and the broadcasting and publishing in Ossetian was curtailed.